aslihankcbs/system-design/notes/scale-from-zero-to-millions-of-users/load-balancer.md

-# Load Balancer
+# Load Balancer Notes

-#### Keywords
+## Keywords
-- distributes traffic
+- Distributes traffic
-- web servers
+- Web servers
-- availability
+- Availability
-- no failover
+- No failover

 A load balancer evenly distributes incoming traffic among web servers that are defined in a load-balanced set.
-With this system, users cannot reach web servers.
-They only reach public IPs.
+Users cannot directly reach the web servers; they only interact with public IPs.

-For security, private IPs are used for communication between servers (Private IP is an IP address reachable only between servers in the same network.
-It is unreachable on the internet).
-The load balancer communicates with web servers through private IPs.
+For security reasons, private IPs are used for communication between servers.
+Private IPs are only reachable within the same network and are not accessible over the internet.
+The load balancer communicates with web servers through these private IPs.

-With a load balancer and adding a second server, we solved no failover and improved the availability of the web tier.
-If one server goes offline all the traffic will be routed to other servers.
-This prevents the website from going offline.
+By implementing a load balancer and adding a second server, we have addressed the issue of no failover and significantly improved the availability of the web tier.
+In the event that one server goes offline, all traffic is automatically rerouted to other servers, preventing the website from becoming inaccessible.

-If the website traffic grows rapidly, we can add more servers web server pool and the load balancer automatically starts to send requests to them.
+In the case of rapid website traffic growth, we can easily scale by adding more servers to the web server pool.
+The load balancer will automatically start directing requests to these additional servers, ensuring efficient distribution of traffic.